 The Group pays particular attention to the preventive maintenance of automated equipment and the storage of replacement parts and has implemented call-out and repair agreements with third parties.
 Furthermore, the Group ensures data back-up and rapid data restoration in case of an incident.
-All emergency and back-up networks are duplicated and managed from two separate cleanrooms outsourced to a Despite the measures implemented, a deterioration in Group staff safety conditions could result in higher insurance premiums or social security charges and limit the Group's attractiveness as an employer.
-Such a situation would have an adverse impact on the Group's financial position, earnings, growth, image and outlook.

-leading service provider.
+All emergency and back-up networks are duplicated and managed from two separate cleanrooms outsourced to a leading service provider.
 Furthermore, the Group has defined continuity and recovery plans.

-In order to optimize assets and minimize risks, the management of information systems for all overseas subsidiaries is centralized and carried out directly via staff and assets based in France.
+In order to optimize assets and minimize risks, the management of information systems for most of the overseas subsidiaries is centralized and carried out directly via staff and assets based in France.